DryLabRebel/twinSimulator/README.md

 Necessarily, monozygotic twins will always be the same gender.
 Dizygotic twins can be male/male, female/female or male/female twin pairs.

+Necessarily, twin pairs will always be the same age.

 Each dataframe will contain 5 columns:

 - `twin1` - the phenotype for twin one (which can be thought of as the 'first born' twin)
 - `twin2` - the phenotype for twin two (which can be thought of as the 'second born' twin)
 - `sex1` - the sex of twin 1
 - `sex2` - the sex of twin 2
+- `age1` - the age of twin 1
+- `age2` - the age of twin 2 (which is necessarily the same as twin1, in real samples it's not biologically necessary for twins to be born on the same day, but it's very unlikely they will be born in a different year)
 - `zyg` - the zygosity status according to sex.

 `mzm` = monozygotic males